kalviumcommunity/AURA_LABS/design.md

 3.  *Factors Score:* This is the most heavily weighted component.
 A score is calculated based on the university's ratings for the factors the user deemed most important.
     * Example Formula: If a user prioritizes placement and campus_life: factorScore = (university.scores.placement * 0.6) + (university.scores.campus_life * 0.4)
 4.  *Final Score:* The scores are combined into a final percentage.
-The list is then sorted in descending order of matchScore and the top results are returned to the user.
+The list is then sorted in descending order of matchScore and the top results are returned to the user